 - CCS Today, a daily email covering technical, operational and educational information you need to guarantee the quality of service that will be expected from those with the CCS designation;

-- A card and lapel pin recognizing your designation;
+- A lapel pin recognizing your designation;

 - Use of the designation of CCS (Certified Customs Specialist) next to your name;